MarkSeliverstov/MFF-year-project/YearProjectLogs.md

-# Diary of the project
+# Diary of the Year Project

 ### Usefull links: